 Cosmic Flower Unfolding is a constant flow of emerging and dissolving oceanic, futuristic, and mandala forms.
 Created by Ben Ridgway is a tribute to abstraction, its connection to the inner space we inhabit and how it can be externalized.

-Obscure backyard bars with wooden pallets instead of chairs.
+Obscure backyard bars.
 Rusty freight containers cut open, furnished with bulky waste, a state-of-the-art coffee maker and a display full of organic cakes.
 Amazing graffiti, sculptures, and street art everywhere.
-Victorian architecture next to quite a bit of totally weird stuff.
-Melbourne is the cultural hub of Australia, the…
+Victorian architecture and weird stuff.
+Melbourne is the cultural hub of Australia.